vmoravec/matrix/README.md

 # Matrix

-This is a tool for cloud environments' deployment and testing.
+This is a tool for cloud deployment and testing.

-It navigates the user with in main categories:
+Note on the terms used here:

 * stories - they represent various deployment scenarios combined with feature tests
 * runners - they represent commands being executed to drive the stories to happyend